Skip to content

 Diwali-Sirimiri-Laxmi

-I grew up hearing Mom narrates the story of Lord Ram returning home after spending 14 years in exile and killing Ravan.
-Since the day he returned was Amavasya – the night of the new moon- it was pitch dark, so the villagers lit up his path and the entire village with thousands of oil lamps or Deep as we call them.
-Ever since that day came to be celebrated as Deepavali or Diwali.
-Since then we celebrate Diwali each year to celebrate the triumph of good over evil and light Deep or Diyas to dispel darkness, literally and metaphorically.
+I grew up hearing Mom narrate the story of Lord Ram returning home after spending 14 years in exile and killing Ravan.
+Since the day he returned was Amavasya – the night of the new moon – it was pitch dark, so the villagers lit up his path and the entire village with thousands of oil lamps, or Deepas, as we call them.
+Ever since that day, it has come to be celebrated as Deepavali or Diwali.
+Since then, we celebrate Diwali each year to commemorate the triumph of good over evil and to light Deep or Diyas to dispel darkness, both literally and metaphorically.

 Diwali is also about food, clothes, and celebrations.